Congressional District # 17

 Threats and ContaminantsVolatile organic compound (VOC) contamination has been documented in groundwater monitoring wells on site and in two residential drinking water wells across the road from the Adams County Landfill site.
 However, no VOC contaminant plume has been defined.
 Health effects could occur if people were to drink groundwater that had site-related contaminants in it.

 Cleanup ProgressIn March 1996, Illinois filed a state enforcement agreement between the State and the site potentially responsible parties (PRPs) that required the PRPs to conduct the design and construct the site cleanup actions.
 The enforcement agreement required the PRPs to install a barrier fence around the landfill, connect area residences with private drinking water wells to the public water supply, recap and regrade the landfill, install a leachate collection system, place deed restrictions on the property, and monitor the groundwater for chemical contaminants.

-Illinois EPA approved the workplan to complete the design of the site cleanup actions in 1996 and, by the end of 1998, the PRPs had completed most of the construction work.
+Illinois EPA approved the workplan to complete the design of the site cleanup actions in 1996 and, by 1999 the PRPs had completed the construction work.
 Water service connections were made for five area residents.
-At present, work being conducted includes site security and monitoring of the leachate collection system, groundwater quality, and landfill cap integrity.
+At present, work being conducted includes site security and monitoring the leachate collection system, groundwater quality, and landfill cap integrity.

 EPA conducted the first five-year review (FYR) at the Adams County Landfill site in 2003 and determined that site cleanup activities were satisfactorily operated and maintained and that all engineered remedies were functioning as designed.
 The FYR report concluded that potential short-term threats to human health and the environment had been addressed.
 Long-term protectiveness of the remedial action would be achieved when cleanup goals were met.

 EPA conducted the second FYR at the Adams County Landfill site in 2008 and determined that site cleanup activities were satisfactorily operated and maintained and that all engineered remedies were functioning as designed.
 The FYR report concluded that potential short-term threats to human health and the environment had been addressed.
 Long term protectiveness required groundwater clean up standards to be met throughout the plume area and compliance with effective institutional controls (ICs) restricting land and groundwater use.